gracenugent/CaseStudy/case-study-1/readme.md

 # ER Case File

-This is my READme file for my emergency room case study app.
+This is my README file for my emergency room case study app.